Special Service Group: War in Afghanistan

 In 1979–89, the Army Special Service Group had been seconded in covert actions in Afghanistan against the Soviet Union's armed intervention.
 There have been unconfirmed reports of the Army Special Service Group engaging in armed battles with the Soviet paratroopers in incidents including the Battle for Hill 3234 and the Operation Magistral.

 When the Battle for Hill 3234 concluded, the Soviet paratroopers found that the Afghan mujahideen actually wore the black uniforms with rectangular black-yellow-red stripes, and suspected to be Army Special Service Group personnel; Pakistan's government has officially denied their involvement.
 The American author, Aukai Collins, identified the elements as "Black Storks" who crossed the border to join the Afghan mujahideen – a claim also backed by American author, David Campbell.
 Another battle was taken place between the Soviet paratroopers and the Afghan mujahideen in Kunar in 1986 that suspected the Army Special Service Group's involvement but the Russians dismissed the claim and noted that the battle was fought between the GRU's 15th Spetsnaz Brigade and Abdul Rab Rasul Sayyaf's group.

-Siachen, Kargil, and War on Terror in Afghanistan
+Siachen, Kargil, and war on terror

 View of the Siachen Glacier from the Pakistani side.
 According to medical reports released by the Pakistan Army Medical Corps, Pakistani soldiers mostly die due to the zero temperature and lack of oxygen as compared to engagements with the Paramilitary forces of India, who are mostly deployed at the much warmer areas nearing Leh district.